mihaque313/inzamam.dev/content/pages/about_me.md

 ---
 template: page
-title: about_me
+title: About me
 ---
 Hi, My name is Md Inzamamul Haque (Call me Inzy bdw :D).

-Curious about the complexities of our world and our limited ability to comprehend them, I'm a computer science graduate working as software engineer at Relevance Lab, Bangalore in domain of Big dat.
+Curious about the complexities of our world and our limited ability to comprehend them, I'm a computer science graduate working as software engineer at Relevance Lab, Bangalore in domain of Big data.

 I write programs in  Java, Python and Scala; and needless to say, being a data developer, SQL is ought to be spine :P.